ABOUT This Christmas Crochet Dog Bandana PATTERN

-- It’s a great Christmas crochet project (or gift idea) for beginners as the pattern only uses simple stitches…if you know how to half double crochet, single crochet, chain and slip stitch you can make this Santa Dog Bandana!
+- It’s a great Christmas crochet project (or gift idea) for beginners as the pattern only uses simple stitches…if you know how to half double crochet, single crochet, chain and slip stitch you can make this Christmas Crochet Dog Bandana!

 - You can make it in under an hour and it uses only a small amount of yarn (less than a quarter of a skein in total).